 - CLC provides quick and expert help for participating IT staff, plus tche ommunity of participants help each other.

 - Comprehensive documentation is provided to all enrolled participants, as well as a bi-monthly newsletter and an annual user group meeting.

 CLC manages 3,327 Windows 7, Macintosh and Linux computers in labs, classrooms and public areas throughout University Park, using distributed and scalable technologies.
 These technologies allow CLC to manage each workstation remotely, requiring CLC staff to typically touch the physical machine at most once per year.
 It also allows for a customized application software suite for each lab depending on the hardware and the location.
 Enhancements made to the process in 2005 made it feasible to extend the methods, processes, and infrastructure to support labs primarily run by other administrative departments.
 Also, various "homegrown" tools and our backend database have matured to the point that sharing the use of them became feasible, and the Cooperative Lab Management program was initiated.

-As of Fall 2011, 6,900 computers managed by 35 different units are in the CLM infrastructure.
-They were used by 78,000 different users during the Fall 2011 semester with over 3 million logons and 2 million hours.
+As of Fall 2013, nearly 9,000 computers managed by 45 different units are in the CLM infrastructure.
+They were used by 76,000 different users during the Fall 2012 semester, totaling 3 million logons and 2.4 million hours.

 - Hardened OS Image: the file system and system configuration have been secured to make it difficult for users to interfere with the operation of the system.